 You would never dream of asking a general contractor to start construction on an office building or custom home without a set of approved floor plans, but in software development, it happens everyday.
 Just like construction, software needs a starting point.
-It needs "floor plans", or our our industry calls a Statement of Work (SOW).
-The SOW defines the programming efforts to be performed, based on wireframes, business and hundreds of programming requirements.
-At Sofvue, we employ the Component Based Software Engineering (CBSE) and agile approach to develop source code.
+It needs "floor plans", or what those of us in the technology sector call a Statement of Work (SOW).
+The SOW defines the programming efforts to be performed, based on wireframes, business and hundreds or thousands of programming requirements.
+At Sofvue, we employ the Component Based Software Engineering (CBSE) technique, along with the agile approach, to develop source code.
 This approach ensures projects stay on track and fulfill the defined business goals.

 Just as an architect might offer two-point perspectives to give you a visual representation of a finished project, Sofvue develops wireframes that demonstrate every page (component) of your software application.
 We achieve this by utilizing the Component Based Software Engineering (CBSE) model of development.
 Following the CBSE model, we produce well defined wireframes and requirements.
 This forces all the software elements to be clearly defined before any programming work begins.
 For each phase of development (what we in the IT world call "sprinting") there might be 10-20 wireframes, or thousands.
 The largest project we've ever developed had 6,000 wireframes, spread across fourteen sprints and four years of time.
-That said, every project is unique and the time required to complete a project is dependent on the volume of business and programming requirements.
+That said, every project is unique and the time required to complete a project depends entirely on the volume of business and programming requirements.
 The process is iterative (following agile methodologies), and can last a few weeks, months, or years.
 It all depends on the business case, deliverables, budget, time constraints, expected hosting requirements and maintenance needs.

 Deployed software needs time to stabilize.
-This is why each deployment includes a (30) day stabilization period so customers and/or company company employees can be trained and begin utilizing the technology.
+This is why each deployment includes a (30) day stabilization period so customers and/or company employees can be trained and begin utilizing the technology.
 This allows productivity among staff to peak, which in turn allows ROI to materialize.
 It also provides additional shadow testing to occur to see if there are any hidden defects not discovered during the testing stage.
 It is also during this stabilization period that we begin to examine how to improve the existing software, improve performance and expand functionality, with ROI driving each decision along the way.
 When it makes sense, new components and features are added and we roll back-up to Stage 1 of the process.
-When ideas don't work, they die on the drawing board, saving thousands of dollars in wasted development and support time releasing unproductive features.
+When ideas don't work, they die on the drawing table, saving thousands of dollars in wasted development and support time.